erskirla/Intactive-box/README.md

 LED_blink.ino is the code for one device, this code calls apon heart_beat.
 This device is a transparent anatomical correct heart that blinks with the heart rythm

+MQTT_Catapult.ino is the code for the other device.
+This device is a catapult that throws a ball into a reciever.
+The ball then rolls back to the throwing arm.
+(Self loading catapult)

+Template is the sorce code for the subscriber.
+Use this code if you want to implement a new device to the system.